Communities

 Considerate Constructors Scheme performance (2) Chart

-target to be greater than 39.0, which is the minimum score to achieve the ‘Excellent’ performance level.
+2 The maximum achievable score is 50, if full innovation points are awarded.
+Our target is to be greater than 39.0, which is the minimum score to achieve the 'Excellent' performance level.

 Performance